top of page

 Abstract: This paper examines the effect of automatic grade promotion on academic achievement in 1993 public primary schools in Brazil.
 A difference-in-differences approach that exploits variation over time and across schools in the grade promotion regime allows the identification of the treatment effect of automatic promotion.
 I find a negative and significant effect of about 7% of a standard deviation on math test scores.
 I provide evidence in support of the interpretation of the estimates as a disincentive effect of automatic promotion.
 The findings contribute to the understanding of retention policies by focusing on the ex-ante effect of repetition and are important for more complete cost–benefit considerations of grade retention.

 The Impact of Household Shocks on Domestic Violence: Evidence from Tanzania (joint with Olukorede Abiona).
-Submitted.
+Revise and resubmit.

 Work in Progress